 The arrangements were left to the care of Messrs.
 Elliston and Cavell.

 Pelham’s wealth at death was £15,332 6s.
 8d.
 His friends founded in his memory a Pelham studentship for Oxford men or women at the British School at Rome.

-† Laura Priscilla Pelham died on 2 November 1918 at the age of 66 at 20 Bradmore Road and was buried at St Sepulchre’s Cemetery on 6 November (burial recorded in the parish register of St Giles’s Church.
+† Laura Priscilla Pelham died at 20 Bradmore Road at the age of 66 on 2 November 1918 and was buried at St Sepulchre’s Cemetery on 6 November (burial recorded in the parish register of St Giles’s Church.

 Surviving children of Henry Francis and Laura Priscilla Pelham

 - Herbert Sidney Pelham (born 1881) took a degree at University College, Oxford.
-He was then ordained, and his first posts were at inner city missions.
+He was ordained, and his first posts were at inner-city missions.
 He was then Chaplain to the Bishop of Birmingham, and at the time of the 1911 census he was living at Cathedral House, Birmingham with three boarders in his house, plus a butler and housekeeper.
-He was then Vicar of Barking.
-In 1926 he was appointed Suffragan Bishop of Barrow-in-Furness, a position he held until his death on 11 March 1944.
+After a period serving as Vicar of Barking, in 1926 he was appointed Suffragan Bishop of Barrow-in-Furness, a position he held until his death on 11 March 1944.
 He never married.

 - Laura Grace Pelham, Mrs Bickmore (born 1888) and her husband David had one son, John D. P. Bickmore (birth reg.
 Kensington district fourth quarter of 1917).
 She had moved to 13 Winchester Road in Oxford by 1958, and died in Oxford in 1980.